Dive Industry Market

 In conclusion, reliable dive industry market data and financial statistics are hard to find in the scuba diving industry.
 Sources of statistics are sparse.
 None of them are complete.
 It leads to management by blind fate.
 When your training agency tells you to jump, you jump!
 It’s a dangerous way to manage a business.
 Even more so since reliable sources of dive industry news are even more scarce.

 There could be a market tsunami heading our way, and we wouldn’t know because those who know, don’t want to share their precious information.
-They rather see us die (the dive industry is shrinking) than collaborating with anybody else.
+They would rather see us die (the dive industry is shrinking) than collaborate with anybody else.

 However, this is a small industry.
 Therefore, you can obtain an overview of dive industry market data, from your own experience.
 Develop good connections in the various major companies selling scuba diving products and services (at the executive level, not your local sales rep).
-Work on making some sense out of the little scuba diving industry statistics we get from training agencies and dive gear manufacturers.
+Work on making some sense out of the little scuba diving industry statistics you get from training agencies and dive gear manufacturers.
 And keep digging!
 Oh, and subscribe to Scubanomics!